BMMRO-tech/BMMRO/architectural-decision-records/2022-03-03_end_to_end_testing.md

 There was no e2e testing in the app, this meant we had to do a lot of manual testing before deploying the app, which was very repeative and time consuming.
 E2E testing would allow more security when pushing the application, making sure we are not pushing broken code.

 We needed a E2E testing framework that:
-- Supports the browsers that the client was using.
+- Supports the browsers that the client was using: Safari.
 - Supports the language of the app, Javascript.
 - Gives access to the firebase datastore.
 - Gives feedback on what issues in e2e tests.